metamorph-inc/openmeta-mms/docs/source/reference_modeling/openmeta_projects/openmeta_projects.rst

    requirements/
    design-spaces/

-The above file could be used as a starting point for building a ``.gitignore`` file that suits the needs of a specific project.
+This could be used as a starting point for building a ``.gitignore`` file that suits the needs of a specific project.

 Branching and Merging
 ~~~~~~~~~~~~~~~~~~~~~